obanby/Kubernetes-cheatsheet/README.md

 N.B: When looking on the exit code for a restarted container.
 Look for the Exit code section which is 128 + x = ExitCode

+To delete a replica controller without deleting the pods it manages

+`kubectl delete rc <rc-name> --cascade=false`

 ## Resources
 1- The Kubernetes Book 2019
 2- Kubernetes cheat sheet https://kubernetes.io/docs/reference/kubectl/cheatsheet/